Brittany campaign

-The Brittany Campaign or the Campaign of Brittany was a military occupation of the Brittany region of France by Spain.
-It began in the summer 1590 when Philippe-Emmanuel de Lorraine, Duke of Mercœur and governor of Brittany, offered the port of Blavet to king Philip II of Spain wherein he could harbor his fleet.
+The Brittany campaign, or the campaign of Brittany, was a military occupation of the Brittany, France, by Spain.
+It began in summer 1590 when Philippe-Emmanuel de Lorraine, Duke of Mercœur, the governor of Brittany, offered the port of Blavet to King Philip II of Spain so that he could harbour his fleet.
 The occupation formally ended on May 2, 1598, with the Peace of Vervins.

-The Spanish used it as a base of operations to protect the treasure fleets, frustrate English naval operations, make incursions along the English coast, and aid the Catholic League, all with the ultimate goal being the invasion of England.
+The Spanish used it as a base of operations to protect the treasure fleets, frustrate English naval operations, make incursions along the English coast and aid the Catholic League, all with the ultimate goal being the invasion of England.

 Background

 On September 22, 1588, the surviving ships of the Grand Armada began to enter various Spanish ports with their battered ships, exhausted crews and a considerable number of sick men on board.

 There is no doubt that the failure of the enterprise of England represented a serious setback to Philip II's strategic thinking, although its repercussions were felt much more on a psychological level than a material one, since Casado Soto had accurately documented that of the 123 ships that sailed from La Coruña, "only" 31 were lost, of which only 3 were galleons, the rest being the urcas and other smaller vessels.

 On the other hand, the invasion project was not abandoned and during the last years of the reign of Philip II there were several attempts to carry it out, within the increasingly generalized confrontation to which the two monarchies were forced in different maritime and ground based scenarios, among which the Brittany campaign stands out.